 On February 26, 2014 Sharone Bar-David was a guest expert on an online town-hall meeting organized by the Mental Health Commission of Canada.
-Together with Ms. Emma Pavlov, Senior Vice President of Human Resources at UHN, Canada’s largest healthcare provider, they explored how organizations can build civility and respect into their DNA.
+Ms. bar-David and Ms. Emma Pavlov, Senior Vice President of Human Resources at UHN (Canada’s largest healthcare provider) explored how organizations can build civility and respect into their DNA.

-More than 300 professionals from across Canada registered for the webinar.
+More than 300 professionals from across Canada attended the webinar.

 What Kind of Workplace Do You Really Want to Have?